Finschia/ostracon/CONTRIBUTING.md

-[Jepsen](http://jepsen.io/) tests are used to verify the [linearizability](https://jepsen.io/consistency/models/linearizable) property of the Tendermint consensus.
+[Jepsen](http://jepsen.io/) tests are used to verify the [linearizability](https://jepsen.io/consistency/models/linearizable) property of the Ostracon consensus.
 They are located in a separate repository -> <https://github.com/tendermint/jepsen>.
 Please refer to its README for more information.